-In any case, a counselor commented that some people were reluctant to leave their alcoholic lifestyles because they would have to face up to the fact that decades of their lives had been wasted.
+In any case, a counselor commented that some people were reluctant to go into recovery because they would have to face up to the fact that decades of their lives had been wasted.

 (See Bullish Life: Breaking Free From Terrible Situations.)

 The counselor’s response was that your time and suffering have not been wasted if you can use them to help others.
-Decades of dissolution can, with enough distance, provide a certain wisdom.
 (And then she set up some kind of peer counseling program.)

-And sometimes you just have to put cool, amazing stuff out there – repeatedly – and wait (while promoting and networking like crazy) for the magic to happen.
+And sometimes when you put cool, amazing stuff out there – repeatedly – cool stuff comes to you.
 After years of co-hosting an adult spelling bee in a bar and doing nerd-comedy, eventually, I ended up in a pilot for a SciFi Channel show, and consulting on a TV show for PBS.
 Sometimes people know about you for years before something comes along that you’re right for.

-In the meantime, you’ll need a flexible, not-too-demanding source of income … such as substitute teaching.
-It doesn’t sound like that bad a gig – you like it, you have a free or subsidized place to live, and you don’t have to work every day.
-If you have the mojo to make your own way, this is a pretty good setup.
+In the meantime, you’ll need a flexible source of income while you work on your next big move.
+The substitute teaching doesn’t sound like that bad a gig – you like it, you have a free or subsidized place to live, and you don’t have to work every day.
+All things considered, this is a pretty good setup.